MaxwellMorrow/PracticeTestGenerator/README.md

 ## How It Works

 1. **Content Extraction**: Uses web scraping to extract text content from Microsoft Learn pages
-2. **Content Analysis**: Analyzes the study guide to identify key topics, concepts, and important sections
-3. **Web Search**: Searches the web for additional content related to identified topics
-4. **Question Generation**: Uses Azure OpenAI to generate practice questions from the combined content (study guide + web content)
+2. **Question Generation**: Uses Azure OpenAI to generate practice questions directly from the study guide content
-5. **Test Storage**: Saves generated tests locally for later retrieval
+3. **Test Storage**: Saves generated tests locally for later retrieval
-6. **Scoring**: Calculates scores and provides detailed feedback
+4. **Scoring**: Calculates scores and provides detailed feedback

+**Note**: Web search functionality has been removed to reduce costs.
+Questions are generated from the study guide content only.
+If you have a Bing Search API key, you can optionally enable search functionality by setting `BING_SEARCH_API_KEY` in your `.env` file.

 ## API Endpoints